Skip to main content

 NOTE: you only need to enable Route Propagation for the subnet where the NAT gateway is located.
 There is no need to enable it for other subnets where your EC2 instances reside.

-Optional: Instead of relying on automatic route propagation by the virtual private gateway, you have the option to manually add these routes as static routes that point to the virtual private gateway as the target.
+Optional: Instead of relying on automatic route propagation by the virtual private gateway, you can manually add these routes as static routes that point to the virtual private gateway as the target.
 This can be useful if you prefer not to enable route propagation.
 By adding static routes, you have more control over the routing configuration and can explicitly define the routes that should be directed through the virtual private gateway.

 EC2 instances in a public subnet